SCALEit-eG/scaleit-interfaces-specification/Security/README.md

 Response codes:
 - 200 OK: license found and deleted
-- 400 Bad Request: invalid app id
+- 400 Bad Request: app is busy
 - 404 Not found: no license for license ID or app not found

 ### PUT /transfer/apps/{aid}/licensekey